DavidLiuGit/CircleOfParity/README.md

 Finding a Hamiltonian cycle (or determining if one exists) is an NP-complete problem.
 Luckily, most leagues do not have too many teams, and the computation time should not be too unreasonable, even with a slightly optimized brute-force algorithm.

+#### Brute-force DFS

+The brute force algorithm is currently used for NFL results and is sufficiently fast, able to find most Circle of Parities in a few seconds.

+The team with the fewest wins is chosen as the root.
+This may or may not speed up the process a bit.